truenas/middleware/docs/userguide/truenas_sharing.rst

 If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of
 :menuselection:`Network --> Global Configuration`.

+Some older versions of NFS clients default to UDP instead of TCP and do not auto-negotiate for TCP.
+By default, FreeNAS® 9.3 uses TCP.
+To support UDP connections, go to
+:menuselection:`Services --> NFS` and check the box "Serve UDP NFS clients".

 .. index:: WebDAV
 .. _WebDAV Shares:

 WebDAV Shares
 ------------------

-Beginning with TrueNAS® 9.3, WebDAV shares can be created so that authenticated users can browse the contents of the specified volume, dataset, or directory from a web browser.
+In TrueNAS® 9.3, WebDAV shares can be created so that authenticated users can browse the contents of the specified volume, dataset, or directory from a web browser.

 Configuring WebDAV shares is a two step process.
 First, create the WebDAV share(s) to specify which data can be accessed.
 Then, configure the WebDAV service by specifying the port, authentication type, and authentication password.
 Once the configuration is complete, the share can be accessed using a URL in the